-In 2014, Lanphear took the fashion industry by surprise when she was appointment as editor-in-chief of men’s magazine Maxim, a New York-based title that dominated the market for men’s magazines in the 1990s, and was synonymous with sexy, bare-it-all editorials.
-However, it was announced later in 2015 that Lanphear would be stepping down after a little over a year in the role, with her last day at the magazine November 13.
+In 2014, Lanphear took the fashion industry by surprise when she was appointed as editor-in-chief of men’s magazine Maxim.
+However, it was announced later in 2015 that Lanphear would be stepping down after a little over a year in the role.
 In a joint statement with Maxim's publisher, Kevin Martinez, Lanphear said she was proud of everything her staff had achieved under her short editorship and of "how far the magazine has come in the past year."
 Martinez added that "we would not be where we are today without her valuable leadership."

-A recognisable street style star – with her sharply asymmetrical bob of white-blonde hair and androgynous style, and the former style director of Elle and T: The New York Times Style Magazine, Lanphear signalled a serious change of direction for the ‘lad’s mag,’ bringing a new style, sophistication and modern relevance to the magazine, replacing bikini shots with close up, candid portraits.
+Former style director of Elle and T: The New York Times Style Magazine, Lanphear signalled a serious change of direction for the ‘lad’s mag’.
+Bringing a new style, sophistication and modern relevance to the magazine, she replaced bikini shots with close up, candid portraits.

 “It’s a challenge for any magazine to evolve in turn and stay relevant,” Lanphear told BoF.
 “With unprecedented access to information and more options than ever before, men are looking for sources they trust to help them navigate the changing landscape, and [one] that will help him curate a myriad of things he’s passionate about.”